 There's no doubt the gardens are a hit with tourists.
-Attracting in the upwards of 700,000 to 900,000 people a year, the irony is that residents sometimes forget that the Montreal Botanical Garden, one of the largest of its kind in the world, is in their own backyard.
+Attracting in the upwards of 700,000 to 900,000 visitors a year, the Montreal Botanical Garden, one of the largest of its kind in the world, is often overlooked by locals

 The Jardin Botanique de Montréal features some of the most beautiful grounds in the city.
-A haven with almost 200 different bird species, a fox family and 22,000 types of plants, flowers, and trees, the Montreal Botanical Garden is more than a summer tourist destination, it's a refuge for locals needing a break from city life and a year-round attraction featuring some of Montreal's most popular annual events, including Butterflies Go Free and Gardens of Light.
-The gardens also share space with the Montreal Insectarium, a family-friendly museum filled with live scarabs, tarantulas, scorpions as well as thousands of different arthropods.
+A haven with almost 200 different bird species, a fox family, and 22,000 types of plants, flowers, and trees, the Montreal Botanical Garden is more than a summer tourist destination, it's a refuge for locals needing a break from city life.
+It's a year-round attraction featuring some of Montreal's most popular annual events, including Butterflies Go Free and Gardens of Light.

 Arguably the most beautiful location in the city, the Montreal Botanical Garden's ten indoor greenhouses are open year-round.
-Meanwhile, spring, summer and fall feature several outdoor theme gardens, including:
+Meanwhile, spring, summer, and fall feature several outdoor theme gardens, including the following:

 November to Mid-May: 9 a.m. to 5 p.m., Tuesday to Sunday

 Mid-May until Labor Day: 9 a.m. to 6 p.m., every day

 After Labor Day until October 31: 9 a.m. to 9 p.m., every day

 Closed December 25 and December 26.

 Open New Year's Day, Good Friday and Easter Monday.

 From January 1, 2019, to December 31, 2019, the entrance fees are: